 For some reason the scheduled times the bus leaves from the station are not at constant intervals.
 I missed the 7:15 am bus and had to wait an hour for the 8:20 bus and since this was rush hour of people going to work plus tourists it was standing room only for about an hour on the bus until Jingtong.
 My suggestion is if you want to leave in the morning, get one of the earlier buses, e.g. 6:20, 6:50, or 7:15.

 I choose to get off at Jingtong to see this former coal-mining town and catch the Pingxi Rail Line train here.
 Jingtong is the terminus stop of the Pingxi Line.
 There are at least three ways to purchase tickets for the train once you arrive at Jingtong.
-Use the Easy Card as you enter and exit at each stop, buy a single-use ticket to the station you wish to go to or buy an all-day hop-on-hop-off pass for NT$80.
+You can use the Easy Card as you enter and exit at each stop, buy a single-use ticket to the station you wish to go to, or buy an all-day hop-on-hop-off pass for NT$80.
 Which is what I did.
 The all-day pass will give you the flexibility to stop and get off at the other interesting towns on the line.

 |Scanner for Easy Card.
 Make sure you scan again when you exit!|

-Jingtong has a small and quaint old street and when I was there in the early morning there were few tourists.
+Jingtong has a small and quaint old street and when I was there in the early morning there were only a few tourists.
 Up the hill behind the station is the Coal Mining Memorial Park with an old sealed off mine entrance.
 There are many cool derelict buildings that were used during the coal mining days that make for good selfie backgrounds.

 |Jingtong Old Street.
 No tourists!|